AlexSchuwald/project-todos/CGA4.md

 End maxSubject
 ```

+Which club can a student join if he/she gets 92 marks in Physics and Mathematics but 84 in Chemistry?

+Physics club

+Chemistry club

+Mathematics

+The student cannot join any club

 ### 9\.
 Identify when a student can join more than one club.

 ### 10\.
 What will `A` represent at the end of the execution of the following pseudocode using the “Words” dataset?